KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/psalm-23-line-by-line.md

 > **The Shepherd**
 > *YHWH my shepherd — the centropic-governor over the embodied domain.*
-> *Not Aauthoritarian ruler but lawful-coherence steward.*
+> *Not authoritarian ruler but lawful-coherence steward.*
 > *The Logos Continuum articulated at individual-governance scale.*
 > *I shall not lack — the traversal-provisions arrive in operative-measure.*
 > *The diagnostic of relation, not the guarantee of abundance.*